zingale/Castro/Docs/source/FlowChart.rst

    The MHD solver uses this same driver.

+   Some discussion of the Castro implementation of Strang splitting is found in :cite:`strang_rnaas`.

 -  SDC: a class of iterative methods that couples the advection and reactions such that each process explicitly sees the effect of the other.
 We have two SDC implementations in Castro.